- Overview

 Building on progress from Phase I and Phase II of CMSI, New Harvest and Vireo Advisors are now working to convene diverse stakeholders to create the infrastructure for shared knowledge, methods, and data that address the priorities identified in Phase I and II.
 Our long-term goal is to coordinate and launch regional efforts to develop and validate analytical methods for CM safety analysis and use these methods to generate datasets that can be made publicly available to support transparent food risk assessments and policy-making processes.

-87 people from 50 cultured meat companies and 48 governmental scientists and regulators from 15 jurisdictions around the world have identified the top priorities for safety methods, data, and research needed for cultured meat products to reach commercial markets.
+87 people from 50 cultured meat companies and 48 governmental scientists and regulators from 15 jurisdictions around the world have identified the top safety research priorities for cultured meat products to reach commercial markets.
+Now, we aim to convene diverse stakeholders to create the shared knowledge, methods, and data that address the priorities identified.

 The first step is to convene diverse stakeholders to discuss the findings to date and facilitate discussion on how to address the priorities.
 A series of working sessions are being held throughout 2024 - 2025 on Developing an Action Plan for Cultured Meat Safety Research.
 Learn more and apply for a working session here.